achoum/arduino-tensorflow-decision-forests/README.md

 ## Usage example

-1. Install Python>=3.7 and TensorFlow Decision Forests: `pip3 install tensorflow_decision_forests`.
+1. Install Python>=3.7 and TensorFlow Decision Forests: `pip3 install tensorflow_decision_forests -U`.
-1. Run `python3 train_model.py` to train and export the model.
-The model is exported to `run_model/exported_model.h`.
-If the file already exists, it is overridden.
+1. Run `python3 train_model.py` to train and export the model to `run_model/exported_model.h`.
+Note: This file already exist in the repot.
 1. Compile and upload `run_model/run_model.ino` to an Ardwino.
-An example is hard coded into `run_model.ino`.
+A usage example of the model is available in `run_model.ino`.
 The model prediction is printed on the Serial monitor.

 ## Constraints

-The code has a few constraints:
+This library has a few limitations:

-- Only support for Gradient Boosted Trees model with one dimensional output (e.g. binary classification, regression).
-No support for Random Forests models.
+- Only support for Gradient Boosted Trees model with one output dimension e.g. binary classification, regression.
-- Only output the un-linked model predictions.
-For example, returns the logit of a binary classification model (instead of a probability).
+- Does not apply the linking / activation function of the model i.e. returns logit in case of binary classification (instead of a probability).
 - Only support for numerical features.
 No support for categorical or categorical-set features.
 - Limited to a maximum of 32k nodes per tree.
 Note: Each node takes 8  bytes of flash memory, so you'll probably run out of memory before that.

 ## Binary model format

+See `run_model/exported_model.h` for an example of binary model.

-The model binary format contains three parts:
+The model binary data contains three parts:

-1. The header (stored in Ram)
+1. The model header (stored in RAM).
-1. The node lists (stored in flash; one for each tree)
+1. The tree structure stored as a list of nodes (stored in flash; one for each tree).
-1. The address and size of each node lists
+1. The address and size of the node list of each tree (stored in RAM).

 ### Header